-With worship returning to the building, we have several options to connect.
-Worship is led by pastors, musicians and church members in the sanctuary.
-Everyone is masked, and we have no congregational singing.
+We have options to connect both online and at our Seattle campus.
+Worship is led by pastors, musicians and church members in the Sanctuary.
+Everyone is masked.
 The sanctuary has a new filtration system with five total air exchanges in an hour.

 What is our worship like?

 Our worship is both contemporary and traditional.
 It is reflective and lively.
 It is musical and visual and kinesthetic.

 We follow patterns of sermon series that speak to the lives of our community and the direction of our congregation.
 These themes inspire our preaching, our musical choices, the visual art in the sanctuary, and other parts of the worship (liturgy in church-y language).

 We celebrate communion – the ritual of bread and cup – on the first Sunday of the month.
 We baptize people into the faith – babies, children, teens, and adults.